Ignas Brazdeikis: Žalgiris (2022–2023)

 On July 24, 2022, Brazdeikis returned to his homeland and signed a two-year (1+1) contract with Žalgiris of the Lithuanian Basketball League (LKL) and the EuroLeague.
-He won the LKL in his first season in Lithuania, after being one of the key players in a 3–2 series victory over Rytas.
+He won the LKL in his first season in Lithuania, after being one of the key players in a 3–2 series victory over Rytas, and helped Žalgiris reach the EuroLeague playoffs.
 Brazdeikis activated the option to play a second season with Žalgiris, but after only one game he was rumored to have been bought out.

 Olympiacos (2023–2024)

 On September 24, 2023, Brazdeikis signed a three-year deal with Olympiacos, as Žalgiris had accepted a €500,000 buyout for the player.
+Brazdeikis lacked playing time with Olympiacos, and while helping Olympiacos win the Greek Super Cup and the Greek Cup, left the team during the summer after Olympiacos lost the Greek League finals to rivals Panathinaikos.

-Žalgiris (2024–present)
+Žalgiris (2024–2026)

 On July 24, 2024, Brazdeikis made his return to Žalgiris, signing a two-year contract.

+Unicaja (2026–present)

+On July 14, 2026, Brazdeikis signed a one-year contract with Unicaja of the Liga ACB.

 National team career

-Brazdeikis earned a silver medal with Team Canada at the 2015 FIBA Americas Under-16 Championship, averaging 9.2 points and 7.2 rebounds per game.
+Brazdeikis earned a silver medal with Canada at the 2015 FIBA Americas Under-16 Championship, averaging 9.2 points and 7.2 rebounds per game.
 He also played for Canada at the 2016 FIBA Under-17 World Championship, averaging 14.7 points and 6.9 rebounds per game.
-He was invited to participate in the April 13, 2018, Nike Hoop Summit and recorded nine points, four rebounds and three assists in 12 minutes of play during the 89–76 World team's victory.
+He was invited to participate in the Nike Hoop Summit on April 13, 2018, and recorded nine points, four rebounds and three assists in 12 minutes of play during the 89–76 World team's victory.